πΊοΈ Overview

 -t, --threads <N>

-Limit number of threads used by rayon for parallel processing
+Limit number of threads used by Rayon for parallel processing

 See Rayon documentation for more information